-In the past eight years, seven St. Ambrose students have earned a Fulbright award, the oldest and largest U.S. exchange program—and one of the most prestigious.
+Since 2004, eight St. Ambrose students have earned a Fulbright award, the oldest and largest U.S. exchange program—and one of the most prestigious.
 It offers opportunities for students, scholars and professionals to undertake international graduate study, advanced research, university teaching and teaching in elementary and secondary schools worldwide.

-Spring 2011 graduate Munir Sayegh is our most recent Fulbright.
-He's in Egypt, studying Qur'anic manuscripts and other ancient examples of Arabic letterforms in order to create a modern typeface family for advertising, graphic design and marketing in the Arab world.
-Read a Quad-City Times news story about Munir.
+- Munir Sayegh '11 went to Egypt, studying Qur'anic manuscripts and other ancient examples of Arabic letterforms in order to create a modern typeface family for advertising, graphic design and marketing in the Arab world.
+Read a Quad-City Times report about Munir.